 1West, A. (2016) Climate Change and Biodiversity Landscape Scenario Assessment for the Resilient Hills and Coasts Region.
 Natural Resources Adelaide and Mount Lofty Ranges, Department of Environment, Water and Natural Resources, Adelaide.

-Click here for more information about climate change in the Adelaide Hills Council area.
+Click here for more information about Council's sustainability initiatives.